gravicle/gravicle.github.io/_posts/2014-01-05-taming-testflight.markdown

 layout: post
 title: Taming TestFlight
 date: 2014-01-05 10:23:21.000000000 -06:00
-summary: <p>While <a href="http://help.testflightapp.com/customer/portal/articles/1352859-getting-started-as-a-developer">TestFlight</a> is an incredibly useful service, it has been a bit of a skirmish for me to get around.
+summary: While TestFlight is an incredibly useful service, it has been a bit of a skirmish for me to get around.
 The workflow can be very convoluted.
 I am not sure it is my own dense brain or the process is indeed intricate.
 So, I wanted to write a guide for my own reference and for new developers.
 ---
 <p>While <a href="http://help.testflightapp.com/customer/portal/articles/1352859-getting-started-as-a-developer">TestFlight</a> is an incredibly useful service, it has been a bit of a skirmish for me to get around.
 The workflow can be very convoluted.
 I am not sure it is my own dense brain or the process is indeed intricate.
 So, I wanted to write a guide for my own reference and for new developers.</p>